Getting Started with nycOpenData

 #> <chr>

 #> 1 BROOKLYNSuccess!
-From calling the brooklyn_311 dataset we see
+From calling the brooklyn_collisions dataset we

-there are only 3 rows of data, and from the distinct() call
+see there are only 2 rows of data, and from the distinct()

 One of the strongest qualities this function has is its ability to filter based off of multiple columns.
-Let’s put everything together and get a dataset of the last 50 311 requests from the New York Police Department in Brooklyn.
+Let’s put everything together and get a dataset of the last 50 collisions in Brooklyn involving a Sedan.

 # Creating the dataset